 "Khan's torture was decidedly not a mistake, an isolated occurrence, or even the work of 'rogue' CIA officials or government contractors operating outside their authority or chain of command.
 To the contrary, as detailed in the Dixon Declaration, Khan [redacted] prisoners who were similarly abducted, imprisoned and tortured by US personnel at CIA 'black sites' around the world.
 The collective experiences of these men, who were forcibly disappeared by the government and became ghost prisoners, reveal a sophisticated, refined program of torture operating with impunity outside the boundaries of any domestic or international law".

-Otherwise, interrogation practice

-followed much the same pattern as in Afghanistan.
+62 followed much the same pattern as in Afghanistan.
 Conditions were initially harsh, so that it was some days before Khaled al-Maqtari was given even basic clothing, and several months before he had any blankets.
-Very gradually, he said, "they improved the situation as they got information from us."
-In the second year he was given access to books and writing materials, and started to be taken out for exercise and to view DVDs.
-In the last two months, he was even able to use a white board in his cell to write requests for the air conditioning be turned down.
+Very gradually, he said, "they improved the situation as they got

+Otherwise, interrogation practice followed much the same pattern as in Afghar information from us."
+In the second year he was given access to books and writing materials, and started to be taken out for exercise and to view DVDs.64 In the last two months, he was even able to use a white board in his cell to write requests for the air conditioning be turned down.

-&lt;sup>62 See Amnesty International, USA: To be taken on trust?
-Extraditions and diplomatic assurances in the 'war on terror', AI Index: AMR 51/009/2008, March 2008.
+62 See Amnesty International, USA: To be taken on trust?
+Extraditions and diplomatic assurances in the 'war on terror', Al Index: AMR 51/009/2008, March 2008.

-&lt;sup>63 Muhammad Bashmilah describes a similar cluster of cells in this facility, see Out of the Darkness, op cit, p 40.
+63 Muhammad Bashmilah describes a similar cluster of cells in this facility, see Out of the Darkness, op cit, p 40.